Teaching Social Skills

 -from the teacher

--Practice, practice, practice through homework assignments, review sessions, assignment to real life settings, and surprise "tests" (example: Your student has been learning to handle interactions with authority figures...Send the student on an errand and have an unknown teacher confront him/her, accusing the pupil of "forging" a hall pass.
+- Practice, practice, PRACTICE via homework assignments, review sessions, assignment in real-life settings, and surprise "tests" (Example: Your student has been learning to handle interactions with authority figures...Send the student on an errand and have an unknown teacher confront him/her, accusing the pupil of "forging" a hall pass.
 If the student performs poorly...runs, is rude, etc...the teacher says "This is a test.
 How did you do?")

-Given that the behavior of group leaders is emulated by their followers, teach to the high status kids in your group first.
+*Given that the behavior of group leaders is emulated by their followers, teach to the high status kids in your group first.
 Have them demonstrate the new behaviors and be seen being rewarded.
 Have your lower status kids demonstrate the behaviors after the leaders do so.
-Make sure the lessons are interesting and fun so that kids look forward to the lessons (For example, start the teaching of "following directions" by having them cook/make candy or do magic tricks.
-Then move to more school-based examples).
+Make sure the lessons are interesting and fun so that kids look forward to the lessons.
+For example, start the teaching of "following directions" by having them cook/make candy, play "Simon says (Kids who make mistakes go to the back of the group and try to work their way forward.
+Don't have them sit out: They're the ones who need the practice!), or do magic tricks.
+Then move to more school-based examples.

 -Promote generalization to different settings/circumstances by: